Values guide our decisions and choices

 There are hundreds of core life values such as love, peace, honour, justice and so on.
 They clarify what is most important to us in life generally.
 They also clarify what is most important in each of the key areas of our lives.
 This includes work and career, health, family and relationships, finances and lifestyle.

 We pay a high price when we do not live in sync with what is most important to us.
-We often feel a deep discontent, unhappiness, or a lack of fulfillment.
-We can feel intense distress.
+People can often feel a deep discontent, unhappiness, or a lack of fulfillment, even intense distress.
 We may experience conflict and frustration, anger, guilt, shame, or depression.

 The more important something is to us, the more power it has to produce intense emotions and reactive behaviour.